Qloapps/qloapps-docs/docs/module_development/classes.md

 Classes are used to manage Db connections, Object–relational mapping (ObjectModel), utility function that are used within a module.

-During module installation we called `createModuleTables()` in module main class to create tables that will be used in module, nut instaed of creating function to create, delete table in main module class we will create a class which will handle all database queries.
+During module installation we called `createModuleTables()` in module main class to create tables that will be used in module, but instaed of creating function to create, delete table in main module class we will create a class which will handle all database queries.

 Let's create `MyModuleDb.php` and place it in `/classes` folder in module.
-Include this class in module main file before class decleration.
+Include this class in module main file before class declaration.
 ```php
 <?php
 if (!defined('_PS_VERSION_')) {